libp2p/docs/content/concepts/secure-comm/tls.md

 ### Handshake

-A TLS 1.3 handshake in libp2p conducts both key sharing and peer authentication in a single round trip.
-Peers must authenticate each other’s identity during the handshake.
-By extension, servers require client authentication during the TLS handshake and will abort if the client fails to authenticate.
+libp2p uses TLS 1.3 handshake to establish a secure connection between two peers.
+Peers authenticate each other’s libp2p peer ID during the handshake.

 TLS 1.3 is identified during protocol negotiation with the following protocol
 ID: `/tls/1.0.0`.

-In libp2p, endpoints authenticate peers by encoding their public key into an X.509 certificate extension, however, peers can use arbitrary key types and are not constrained to those for which the signing of an X.509 certificate is specified.
+In libp2p, peer authentication works by encoding the public key into the TLS certificate.
+We designed the system such that we can authenticate key types that are usually not supported by TLS stacks, such as sepc256k1 (which is a key type that can be used for libp2p keys).

 {{< alert icon="💡" context="note" text="X.509 is an <a class=\"text-muted\" href=\"https://www.itu.int/en/Pages/default.aspx\"> ITU</a> standard defining the format of public key certificates that use asymmetric cryptography for authentication.
 Certificate extensions were introduced in version 3 of the X.509 standard, which is a field that offers a set of additional attributes that can be included in the certificate to provide more information about the certificate's subject, such as the certificate's intended purpose, the cryptographic algorithms that the certificate uses, and other relevant details."/>}}